maurya050/High-Performance-Facility-Booking-System-Using-CUDA/README.md

 The goal of this project is to efficiently handle user requests for booking facility rooms across multiple computer centers.
 Users can request to book facility rooms for a specific duration (number of time slots) during the day.
 The application must parallelize the processing of these requests using GPU cores for optimal performance.

 ### User Requests(Users provide the following details):
-- Computer center number
+- Computer Center number
-- Facility room number
+- Number of Facility room
-- Starting time slot for facility usage
+- Starting time slot for facility room
-- Number of consecutive time slots to reserve
+- Capacity of the each Facility Room

 ### Processing:
 * The application processes multiple user requests concurrently using GPU cores to achieve high throughput.